-Inventor's Guide insert sensor accessories ultrasonic sensor kit, continued Connecting the ultrasonic sensor to the microcontroller The ultrasonic module has two three-pin connectors that will each plug into an interrupt port on the Vex Microcontroller.
+2 Connecting the ultrasonic sensor to the microcontroller The ultrasonic module has two three-pin connectors that will each plug into an interrupt port on the Vex Microcontroller.
 These can be adjacent ports, but do not have to be.
-The connector labelled "INPUT" is the trigger output of the Vex microcontroller; the ultrasonic module receives a start signal from the Vex microcontroller on this line.
-The connector labelled "OUTPUT" is the echo response from the ultrasonic detector; this is the line through which the Vex microcontroller receives output from the detector, indicating that it has picked up an echo.
+The connector labelled "OUTPUT" is the trigger output of the Vex microcontroller; the ultrasonic module receives a start signal from the Vex microcontroller on this line.
+The connector labelled "INPUT" is the echo response from the ultrasonic detector; this is the line through which the Vex microcontroller receives output from the detector, indicating that it has picked up an echo.

 Reprogramming the microcontroller to enable the ultrasonic sensor to generate a "ping" Start by plugging the "INPUT" and "OUTPUT" connectors into any two ports in the Interrupts bank on the Vex Microcontroller.

 In order for your robot to be able to read the sensor, you will have to reprogram the microcontroller.
-Sample code to help you get started is available on the VexLABS.com website.
-Refer to the Programming chapter in your Vex Inventor's Guide for information on how to add or change code. ultrasonic sensor kit • 4
+Sample code to help you get started is available on the Vex website.
+Refer to the Programming chapter in your Vex Inventor's Guide for information on how to add or change code.